sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Put your heart, mind, and soul into even your smallest acts.</h3 quote>
+<h3 quote align='center'>Memory is not an instrument for exploring the past but its theatre.</h3 quote>

 ---